The word “HIPAA” sounds very much like the “Hippocratic” oath.

 Answer – The ongoing evolution of technology, vulnerabilities, controls, and breaches will tell.

 Gerry Blass is the President & CEO of ComplyAssistant.
 Gerry has over 35 years of experience in healthcare IT and compliance.
-ComplyAssistant provides IT and compliance consulting services and healthcare compliance software, also called ComplyAssistant.
+ComplyAssistant provides healthcare cybersecurity services and healthcare compliance software, also called ComplyAssistant.
 The software is a compliance management cloud portal that provides guidance, organization and collaboration alerts and notifications for more effective management and documentation of healthcare compliance activities.